New England Journal of Medicine March 03, 2022

 Setting

-Outcome All-cause mortality within 90 days after randomization.
+Outcome Death from any cause within 90 days after randomization

 Study Limitations